ricwambugu/messagingProxy/README.md

 #
-This  is my collection of PHP wrapper classes that can be used to intergrate various messaging APIs used in Kenya
+This  is a collection of PHP wrapper classes that can be used to intergrate various messaging APIs used in Kenya